 Here is the thing lads- if you end up with a moissanite engagement ring, chances are that your significant other will one day show interest in complementing it with another piece of jewelry.

 Don’t despair – moissanite jewelry is easier to match than any other and it shares the same properties that I described for engagement rings as well.
-Just look at how well it goes for loose stone sellers on eBay.
+Here are some beautiful examples from Amazon:

 Somewhat easier to produce than necklaces, they can be found more often.
 Depending on the size, the price differences can range from small to quite substantial (remember there are two of them, which means two stones- a size change of the stone doubles in value and price)